HarlanBrothers/colab/README.md

 **Watermark** is earier to use.
 It now includes automatic download and formatting options.

 **Customizable Watermark** supercedes "Watermark."
-It has the added ability to select fonts from a drop-down menu and specify a color for the watermark.
+It is redesigned and now has multiple formatting options including text opacity.